Terms of Competitions (Ladies)

 12.4.
 Scores should be recorded on the score cards after each hole.

 12.5.
 Score cards must be marked and signed before entering the locker room or Clubhouse.
-In adverse weather conditions, score cards may be signed in the Concourse.
+In adverse weather Terms, score cards may be signed in the Concourse.

 12.6.
 Returned scores must not be disclosed to a player who has not started their round.